AnthLi/team-duck/README.md

 Make sure you have Node.js installed on your system.

-You can download it [here](https://nodejs.org/en/download/) (required for Windows) or follow these commands in the terminal
+You can download it [here](https://nodejs.org/en/download/) (required for Windows) or follow these commands in the terminal:

 On Linux:
 ```bash